School Communications

 ~JANET SWIECICHOWSKI, APR, CEL Vice President

-• Did employees get critical updates about the school or school system before others?
+Did employees get critical updates about the school or school system before others?
 (Making internal audiences your priority is best practice.)

 Identify your brand ambassadors — well-known parents, teacher leaders and other trusted voices.
-(And keep in mind that school bus drivers often rank high as employees that have parents’ ears!)
+(And keep in mind that school bus drivers often rank high as employees who have parents’ ears!)
 Ask how they feel about the year ahead.
 What worries them?
 What has them excited and hopeful?
 What are they hearing about the schools from their friends and colleagues?

 Analyze insights from your social media platforms.
 What was the most popular content, time and day of the week, campaigns versus one-off posts, use of photos and videos, etc.?

-• Review your social media community guidelines and profanity filters for possible updates or revisions.
+Review your social media community guidelines and profanity filters for possible updates or revisions.

-Measure what a Google search reveals about your district.
+Assess what a Google search reveals about your district.
 Use an incognito browser, and ask a few friends in other communities or states to Google search your school and school system names and send you a screenshot of the results.

 The most valuable (and happy) professionals spend time reflecting on their own performance and learning every day.
 Summer is the perfect time to take stock of where you are in your career and how you can continue to strengthen your skills and knowledge.